-The arbitrators . . . or a majority of them, may summon in writing any person to attend before them or any of them as a witness and in a proper case to bring with him or them any book, record, document, or paper which may be deemed material as evidence in the case.
+The arbitrators ... or a majority of them, may summon in writing any person to attend before them or any of them as a witness and in a proper case to bring with him or them any book, record, document, or paper which may be deemed material as evidence in the case.45

-U.S. courts have held that discovery provisions applicable to litigation, such as Rule 26 of the Federal Rules of Civil Procedure, are not applicable in arbitrations seated in the United States, unless otherwise agreed by the parties.
-The parties may also agree to preclude or significantly limit disclosure as long as fundamental principles of procedural fairness and equality are respected.
-49
+U.S. courts have held that discovery provisions applicable to litigation, such as Rule 26 of the Federal Rules of Civil Procedure, are not applicable in arbitrations seated in the U.S., unless otherwise agreed by the parties.46 The parties may also agree to preclude or significantly limit disclosure as long as fundamental principles of procedural fairness and equality are respected.47

-As discussed in more detail below, U.S. courts are divided as to the power that a tribunal seated in the United States has to order pre-hearing document disclosure and the scope of disclosure and non-party disclosure available under § 7.
+As discussed in more detail later in this chapter, 48 U.S. courts are divided as to the power that a tribunal seated in the U.S. has to order pre-hearing document disclosure and the scope of disclosure and nonparty disclosure available under section 7.
 If the tribunal's subpoena or disclosure order is not complied with, a U.S. district court at the tribunal's seat may compel compliance.
-In addition, § 1782 of Title 28 of the U.S. Code permits "foreign and international tribunals" and interested persons to apply to a U.S. federal district court for assistance in the taking of evidence "for use in a proceeding" before such a tribunal seated
+49 In addition, section 1782 of Title 28 of the U.S. Code permits "foreign and international tribunals" and interested persons to apply to a U.S. federal district court for assistance in the taking of evidence "for use in a proceeding" before such a tribunal seated abroad.
+50 U.S. courts are divided as to whether this provision applies to international commercial arbitral tribunals.
+51